 Here’s what her friend, colleague, and later, biographer Beaumont Glass wrote about this subject: “No records, however, can recapture the visual component, the overwhelming impression she created through the combination of facial expression, personal magnetism, and stage presence—a kind of magic—which remained hers as long as she lived and which came across as effectively in her master classes as it had at the height of her career.
 Her whole being became the song.”
 Glass further wrote: “For those who were there, a Lehmann performance was something very special and quite unforgettable.
 The love that flowed back and forth between artist and audience was something wonderful to feel.
 Nothing was ever routine, not even for a moment; every moment was an experience, intimately shared.”

 Though you may already sample several pages on this site where both recorded and live performances are offered, I’d like this page to provide a wide variety of such comparisons.
-But here are the pages mentioned that do contain both live and recorded pieces: Hear how Lehmann sang Schubert’s Ständchen (Leise flehen…); Lehmann’s performances of Schubert’s Der Doppelgänger; Lehmann’s recordings of Schumann’s Frauenliebe und -leben.
+But here are the pages mentioned that do contain both live and studio-recorded pieces: Hear how Lehmann sang Schubert’s Ständchen (Leise flehen…); Lehmann’s performances of Schubert’s Der Doppelgänger; Lehmann’s recordings of Schumann’s Frauenliebe und -leben.

-• If the Marschallin is the role for which Lehmann is most famous in the U.S., her Sieglinde was of such renown that none other than Bruno Walter conducted the 1935 recording of the first act of Die Walküre and excerpts from the second act.
-Thereafter, the Nazi regime stepped in a removed any Jews and other unwanted people from the historic recording.
+If the Marschallin is the role for which Lehmann is most famous in the U.S., her Sieglinde was of such renown that none other than Bruno Walter conducted the 1935 recording of the first act of Die Walküre and excerpts from the second act.
+Thereafter, the Nazi regime stepped in and removed any Jews and other unwanted people from the historic recording.

-• In the following excerpt, Horch, o horch, we’re in the second act of Die Walküre.
+In the following excerpt, Horch, o horch, we’re in the second act of Die Walküre.
 We’ll begin with the live version from November 13, 1936 with Fritz Reiner conducting the San Francisco Opera.
 That will be followed by the Bruno Walter 1935 recording.
 Remember that in contrast to the ecstatic Du bist der Lenz heard above, Sieglinde is at this point witnessing the almost certain death in battle of her newly discovered love, Siegmund.

 Horch! o horch! das ist Hundings Horn!